 Recurring motifs and themes in his work include: the influence of technology on the human condition, counterculture and its evolution over the last 75 years of American history, retro-futurism and the legacy of vintage design and advertising, and inequality/ socio-economic justice.

 His work has been selected multiple times to juried art exhibitions at Pasadena City College.
-He also has considerable darkroom knowledge and experience including developing, processing, and printing through analog methods.
-He also possesses significant knowledge about scanning and digitizing physical media, digital photography, and inkjet printing; together with extensive technical understanding related to operation of contemporary digital cameras, vintage analog cameras, and post processing software.
+He has considerable darkroom knowledge and experience including developing, processing, and printing through analog methods.
+He possesses significant knowledge about scanning and digitizing physical media, digital photography, digital printing, and extensive technical understanding related to operation of contemporary digital cameras, vintage analog cameras, and image post processing software.